MhdAliHarmalani/Images-ReNamer/README.md

 # Images-ReNamer

-Images ReNamer is a simple desktop application Python-based that allows you to rename image files in a folder.
+Images ReNamer is a desktop application Python-based that allows you to rename image files in a folder.
 You can use this app to quickly rename images with a custom name and avoid manually renaming each file.

 ## How to Use